shay-te/core-lib/website/docs/result_to_dict.md

 ```
 >For `callback` the function has to be implemented by the user for handling different types of data nested inside the given object.
+> Also if the callback is not returning a new value, or it does not find any data to format it will return the original data.

 ## ResultToDict Decorator